tacman/mailtrap/sfcasts/tags-metadata.md

 # Email Tracking with Tags and Metadata

-We're now successfully sending emails to a *real* email address.
+We're now sending emails for *real*.
 Let's just double-check our links are working...
 All good!

-Mailtrap gives us the ability to track emails and email *events*.
+Mailtrap can do more than just deliver & debug emails: we can also track emails and email *events*.
 Jump over to Mailtrap and click "Email API/SMTP".
-We're on a dashboard that shows us an overview of all the emails we've sent.
+This dashboard shows us an overview of each email we've sent.
 Click "Email Logs" to see the full list.
 Here's our email!
 Click it to see the details.

 Hey!
-This looks a bit familiar... it's similar to the Mailtrap testing interface.
+This look familiar... it's similar to the Mailtrap testing interface.
 We can see general details, a spam analysis and more.
 But this is really cool: click "Event History".
-This shows all the events that happened during the *flow* of this email.
+This shows all the *events* that happened during the *flow* of this email.
 We can see when it was sent, delivered, even opened by the recipient!
 Each event has extra details, like the IP address that opened the email.
 Super useful for diagnosing email issues.
 Mailtrap also has a link tracking feature that, if